ZhenyingZhu/StudyNotes/ASP.md

 - mounting: whenever a Component is rendered to the DOM for the first time, set up a resource like a timer.
 - unmounting: clear resources when a Component is removed.
 - lifecycle methods: deal with mounting and unmounting. `componentDidMount()` and `componentWillUnmount()`
+- State can only be directly updated in the construtor.
+Other updates should call `setState()`.
+- State updates may be asynchronous because React batch multiple `setState()` calls into a single update.
+- So use `setState(func)` to set state if the next state needs to be calculated based on the current state and props.
+- Don't need to set all the states fields at the same time.
+- Can pass down the props and lower level components won't know where does the props pass in.
+It is called a “top-down” or “unidirectional” data flow.

 ```javascript
 class Clock extends React.Component {